 You should see your doctor if any of these symptoms develop.

-Again, the main symptom is crampy lower tummy pain during your periods.
+Again, the main symptom is lower tummy pain during your periods (menstrual cramps).
 With secondary dysmenorrhoea, your periods tend to become more painful after several years of 'normal' periods (that is, periods with normal, mild, period pains).

 The following may indicate secondary dysmenorrhoea: